 This article was originally published in Stop Smiling no. 27 (“Ode to the Midwest”) in 2006.
-It’s also reprinted in my most recent book, Goodbye Cinema, Hello Cinephilia. — J.R.
+It’s also reprinted in my collection Goodbye Cinema, Hello Cinephilia. — J.R.

 Kim Novak as Midwestern Independent